Ben Parkinson (British Army soldier)

-Ben Parkinson MBE (born 31 March 1984) is a former British paratrooper, veteran's campaigner and author.
+Ben Parkinson MBE (born 31 March, 1984) is a British former paratrooper, veteran's campaigner and author.
 He is the most severely wounded soldier to survive the War in Afghanistan.
 Both his legs were amputated, he broke his back and suffered lasting brain damage when the Land Rover he was travelling in struck a landmine in 2006.
 He defied his doctors' expectations by learning to walk and talk again and regularly raises money for veterans' charities.
 His case forced the Ministry of Defence to significantly increase compensation payouts to wounded British soldiers.

 Early life

-Parkinson was born in Doncaster, in South Yorkshire.
+Ben Parkinson was born on the 31 March, 1984 in Doncaster, South Yorkshire.
 He has two brothers, including a non-identical twin, Dan.
 Parkinson left school at 16 without any academic qualifications.

 Military career

 Parkinson joined the Army at 16 and attended at the Army Foundation College in Harrogate.
 He joined 7 Para RHA, an airborne artillery regiment, in December 2001 and in 2003 he served with British forces in the US-led invasion of Iraq.
 He also served on a NATO peacekeeping mission in Kosovo.

 On 6 September 2006, he was part of a large armoured convoy in northern Helmand province, near the town of Musa Qala, when the WMIK open-top Land Rover he was travelling in hit a suspected anti-tank mine, left over from the Soviet occupation of Afghanistan.

 Parkinson was thrown out of the gun turret and landed around 15 metres from the overturned vehicle.
 His comrades found him unconscious and struggling to breathe.
 The patrol's combat medics Corporal Paul Hamnett and Corporal Matthew Oliver saved his life by performing an emergency surgical cricothyroidotomy.
 The procedure, at the limit of their training, involved slicing into his windpipe with a scalpel and inserting a breathing tube below the obstructions in his throat.

 He was flown by RAF Chinook helicopter to the main British base at Camp Bastion where surgeons removed his spleen and amputated both his legs above the knee.

 He was evacuated back to the UK and underwent multiple surgeries at Selly Oak Hospital in Birmingham before being transferred to the Royal Hospital for Neuro-disability in London and then to the Defence Medical Rehabilitation Centre at Headley Court.

 He left the Army in 2019.